 - and how, despite residential design influencing yacht design, yacht buyers have a key advantage over home buyers.

-To download this episode, click the cloud icon in the player above.
 You can subscribe to Megayacht News Radio via Apple Podcasts, Google Play Music, iHeartRadio Podcasts, or Spotify.
 As soon as each new episode releases, you’ll be the first to know, and listen.

 While you’re listening, further check out the gallery of images above.
 They reveal an Artelier-selected artist creating a stunning art wall in a stateroom.